oddsdk/odd-devtools/README.md

-# Webnative Devtools
+# ODD Devtools

-> A browser devtools extension to help developers who are using the [Webnative SDK](https://webnative.dev/)
+> A browser devtools extension to help developers who are using the [ODD SDK](https://odd.dev/)

 ## Set up